MC180G/Ryoko/README.md

 ### Overview

-In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
-But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.
+I've created a web app that lets users view and leave comments on articles about Japanese Festivals scraped from a particular site.

-### Before You Begin

-1. Create a GitHub repo for this assignment and clone it to your computer.
-Any name will do -- just make sure it's related to this project in some fashion.

-2. Run `npm init`.
-When that's finished, install and save these npm packages:
+* ### NPM Packages

-   1. express
+   * express

-   2. express-handlebars
+   * express-handlebars

-   3. mongoose
+   * mongoose

-   4. cheerio
+   * cheerio

-   5. axios
+   * axios

 3. **NOTE**: If you want to earn complete credit for your work, you must use all five of these packages in your assignment.